Raspberry Pi user manual

 5. Usage

-- Touch requires enabling I2C support, corresponding configuration is
+- Touch needs to enable I2C support, the corresponding configuration is

 dtparam=i2c_arm=on